 Mode 2, which leads Mode 1 by about 3 seasons, is the growth phase of El Nino, marked by transition from cold to warm anomalies in the tropical eastern Pacific.
 (The opposite polarity of Mode 2 describes the decay phase.)
 There is also a persistent warm band in the central North Pacific (~ 40oN), associated with a weakening Aleutian low during a cold event (Alexander et al. 2002).
 The Nino-3.4 index, the area averaged SST anomalies in the equatorial Pacific, 5oS-5oN, 170o-120oW is a common definition of El Nino variability.
 Also, the cold tongue index (CT), which extends the area coverage to the coast of South America, 6oS-6oN, 180o-90oW, is a better measure of total tropical Pacific variability (Zhang et al. 1997).
 The first two modes explain 89.0 and 7.3% of Nino-3.4 variance respectively.
-In terms of CT, the percentage variance explained are 89.4 and 8.5% respectively.
+In terms of CT, the percentage variances explained are 89.4 and 8.5% respectively.
 Using either measure, the first two modes account for nearly all El Nino variability.
 Mode 1 defines the general El Nino pattern, while Mode 2 allows for variations of individual events.

-To see how unforced global SST patterns are modified by anthropogenic forcing, we repeat the same calculations with a historical run of the same period (1960-2000).
-Recalling that the mean global temperature increases substantially during this period (Fig. 1).
+To see how unforced global SST patterns are modified by anthropogenic forcing, we repeat the same calculations with a historical run of the same period (1960-2000), recalling that the mean global temperature increases substantially during this period (Fig. 1).
 Figure 3 shows SST patterns of the first three EEOF modes, which account for 21.4, 12.4 and 11.3% of total variance respectively.
 The first two modes are similar to the corresponding unforced modes.
 However, there are some changes.
 For example, in Mode 1, warm anomalies are enhanced in the Gulf of Alaska and Southern Ocean, and in Mode 2, warm anomalies become stronger in the central North Pacific.
 Mode 3, on the other hand, shows a ubiquitous warming everywhere except at the eastern tropical Pacific where a trace of decay phase can be noted.

-Figure 4 shows principal components (PCs) of the first three EEOF modes together with Nino-3.4.
+Figure 4 shows principal components (PCs) of the first three EEOF modes together with the Nino-3.4 index.
 The first three modes account for most of CT variance; the percentage error variance is 8.4, 6.0, and 2.6 %, with one, two, and three modes respectively.
 On the other hand, while there is no apparent trend in Nino-3.4, both Modes 1 and 3 have a warming trend.
 To examine if the global temperature rise is associated with Modes 1 and 3, we compare model global mean temperature with that reconstructed from the first three modes (not shown).
 The agreement is excellent; the variance explained is 36.8, 43.9, and 98.8% with one, two and three modes respectively.
 There are two types of response that contribute to a global warming trend.
 Mode 3 of a widespread warming is the most dominant, explaining about 55% of the variance and 2/3 of the linear trend.
 It is basically a secular mode.
 In contrast, Mode 1 is an outstanding example in which a natural mode of variability interacts with external forcing (Solomon et al. 2010).
-As the canonical mode is highly correlated with east-west SLP variability, a warming canonical mode is consistent with a weakening Walker circulation in response to global warming (Held and Soden 2006; DiNezio et al. 2013).
+As the canonical mode is highly correlated with east-west SLP variability, a warming canonical mode is consistent with a weakening Walker circulation in response to global warming in some studies (Held and Soden 2006; Zhang and Song 2006; DiNezio et al. 2013).

 b.
 Model ensemble